FreeFangGame/freefang-server/PROTOCOL.md

 ### game_join
-This packet is sent upon joining a game. name represents the username you choose to play as. gameid representts the ID of the gams you want to join
+This packet is sent upon joining a game. name represents the username you choose to play as. gameid representts the ID of the game you want to join
 Example:

 ```json